webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 line to another.
 In this example, the '''M''' (move) command places the drawing point at the ''100,225'' coordinate.
-The '''L''' (line) command draws a line to ''100,115'', and subsequent '''L''' commands draw the same arrow-shaped polygon shown above:
+The '''L''' (line) command draws a line to ''100,115'', and subsequent '''L''' commands draw the same arrow-shaped polygon shown above, starting from its bottom-left corner and drawing in a clockwise direction:

 <syntaxhighlight lang="xml">
 <path d="M 100,225 L 100,115 L 130,115 L 70,15 L 10,115 L 40,115 L 40,225 z"/>